HSPV Course Schedule as of April 12, 2023

 The Graduate Program in Historic Preservation's Thesis course is a two semester 2 CU capstone.
 The goal of the Thesis is demonstrated mastery of the research process by exploring a question of academic/professional relevance to the preservation field and presenting the results of the study in accordance with the highest standards of scholarly publishing.
 The Thesis spans the academic year, beginning with HSPV 710/Thesis I in the fall semester and continues in the spring with HSPV 711/Thesis II.
 Students are required to successfully complete 9-10 CUs (the first year of the curriculum) to qualify for Thesis.
 Dual degree students are expected to enroll in HSPV 710 before undertaking thesis studio in their respective dual program in their final year.

 Conservation Seminar: Masonry

-Pre-requisite: HSPV 555 Conservation Science and permission needed from department.
-This seminar will offer an in-depth study of the conservation of masonry buildings and monuments with a particular focus on American building stone.
+This seminar will offer an in-depth study of the conservation of masonry buildings and monuments.
 Technical and aesthetic issues will be discussed as they pertain to the understanding required for conservation practice.
-Part 1 will address a broad range of building stone, masonry construction technologies, and deterioration phenomenon; Part 2 will concentrate on conservation methodology as well as past and current approaches for the treatment of stone masonry structures.
+Part 1 will address a broad range of materials and masonry construction technologies, and deterioration phenomena; Part 2 will concentrate on conservation methodology as well as past and current approaches for the treatment of masonry structures.
 The subject will be examined through published literature and case studies.
 Students will gain practical experience through lab and field exercises and demonstrations.
 The subject matter is relevant to interested students of conservation and preservation, architecture, landscape architecture, architectural history, and archaeology.